Contents

 What’s the Cost of an Early Mortgage Renewal in Canada?

-When you sign for or renew your mortgage contract, the last thing you intend to do is break that contract, however, it may be that case that you need refinancing or refinancing is the best financial option.
-Whatever the reason, it is important to keep in mind that renewing early may cause you to incur fees, usually known as a mortgage penalty.
-The amount you would have to pay for this penalty depends on how much time you have left on your mortgage term, who your current lender is, as well as your mortgage balance.
+Whatever the reason, it is important to keep in mind that renewing early may cause you to incur fees, often referred to as a mortgage penalty.
+The amount you would have to pay for this penalty depends on how much time you have left on your mortgage term, who your current lender is, and your mortgage balance.
 That being said, depending on the reason for breaking the mortgage, you may be able to find a way to avoid the penalty fee.

-Reasons for Renewing your Mortgage Early
+Reasons for Renewing Your Mortgage Early

 1. Interest rates have dropped.
 Depending on what the most recent mortgage rates are compared to your current mortgage rate, even with a prepayment penalty, it may make the most financial sense to refinance your mortgage before your mortgage renewal date.

 No matter the reason, it is best to discuss your options for early renewal with your lender, other lenders, or even an experienced mortgage broker.
-In some cases your current lender may even be able to find a way to blend your old mortgage term into a new one.
+In some cases, your current lender may even be able to find a way to blend your old mortgage term into a new one.

 Penalty for Renewing Early